 This is the first in this series of posts about establishing your digital business identity.
-I’m going to outline what it takes, what it is, and why your business needs one.
+I’m going to outline what it is, what it takes, and why your business needs one.

 If you’ve set up your business on the first two items in the table of contents below, you have a digital identity; congratulations.
 Adding a website to any of these channels makes a big difference, I’ll go into that later in this post.

 This is not an exhaustive list and there is a notable exception; YouTube.
 I’ll cover that and others in other dedicated posts soon.